Attraction 21 / 50

 Arch of Constantine

-The large arch with 3 archways is almost 26m (85ft) wide and 21m (69ft) high.
+The large arch with three archways is almost 26 meters (85 ft.) wide and 21 meters (69 ft.) high.
 During construction, many parts from older structures were reused, which was common practice at the time.

 Emperor Constantine

-During Constantine's reign, persecution of Christians ended and Christianity became the official religion in the Roman empire.
+Constantine believed that his improbable victory over Maxentius was the result of the help of the Christian god.
+As a result, during Constantine’s reign, persecution of Christians ended and Christianity became the official religion in the Roman Empire.
 He also moved the capital of the empire from Rome to Constantinople in 325 AD (before known as Byzantium, now Istanbul).